kairusds-testing/osu-droid/.github/PULL_REQUEST_TEMPLATE.md

 Examples:

-- The GitHub package now allows you to save failed replays locally.
+- The game now allows you to save failed replays locally.
 - Fixed an issue where the game crashes when a 2b map is loaded.
 - Increased the performance of gameplay when there's too much notes on a map.